matsengrp/gctree/README.md

 * `gctree.py test --help`: performs a test of the likelihood against a by-hand calculation for a simple tree, and simulates a forest of trees and performs MLE, outputting plots validating MLE and gradients.

-## Installation

 ### Dependencies
 * scons
-* xvfb-run
+* xvfb-run or X11
+  * Used for rendering phylogenetic trees using ete3
 * Python 2, with modules:
-  * ete3, seaborn, numphy, scipy, warnings, random, cPickle, matplotlib, pandas, biopython, argparse
+  * ete3, seaborn, numpy, scipy, matplotlib, pandas, biopython, argparse

 **For running GCtree inferrence:**
 * PHYLIP (http://evolution.genetics.washington.edu/phylip/getme-new.html)